EduardoRuizM/junedns-server/README.md

 - Dynamic IP to a static host (No-IP).
 - Maybe used as general DNS server forwarding resolve requests if domain is not hosted.
 - Binaries compiled (x64 bits) for: 🐧Linux, 🪟 Windows and 🍎MacOS.
-- DNSSEC, DKIM, DMARC and service running in IPv4/IPv6 in [PRO version](https://junedns.com "PRO version").
+- DNSSEC, DKIM, DMARC and service running in IPv4/IPv6.
 - Use [JuNeDNS Backend](https://github.com/EduardoRuizM/junedns-backend "JuNeDNS Backend") & [JuNeDNS Frontend](https://github.com/EduardoRuizM/junedns-frontend "JuNeDNS Frontend") & [JuNeDNS No-IP](https://github.com/EduardoRuizM/junedns-noip "JuNeDNS No-IP") for a whole DNS solution.

 ### Why JuNeDNS Server?

 ✔ All DNS server features that a DNS server requires.

 ✔ Safe, lightweight, and easy installation.

 ✔ Detailed information about JuNeDNS functionallity.

 ✔ All about domains DNS service/protocol knowledge you need are here in this documentation.

 ✔ Support for IDN (internationalized domain name) for non-ASCII characters (coding in Punycode).

 ✔ You don´t need anything else in a DNS server system (protocols/records that really unused, bloatware).

 ✔ So, perfect for advanced or beginners SysAdmins.

 ✔ Just insert domains and records into database without restart DNS service.

 ✔ Forget about complicated text config files for DNS zones.

 ✔ Control Your DNS directly in Your server.

 ✔ Do not depend on external DNS like Cloudflare that can be attacked and disabled, or with security issues like *Authenticated Origin Pulls*, causing your domains not to resolve for a while - [Downdetector](https://downdetector.com/status/cloudflare/ "Downdetector").

 # Author